James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 The soft roller or fluffy attachment will clean hard floors efficiently.

-If you could choose, go with the slim roller because it’s compact and lighter, helping it clean tighter spaces better.
+If you could choose, opt for the slim roller because it’s compact and lighter, allowing it to clean tighter spaces more effectively.

 The V15 laser fluffy is the best at tracking almost invisible dust.